ga4gh/benchmarking-tools/resources/high-confidence-sets/platinumgenomes.md

 If you have any questions, please contact [platinumgenomes@illumina.com](mailto:platinumgenomes@illumina.com).
 Please note that while Platinum Genomes are freely available, Illumina does not offer technical support for these resources.

-# Truthset Download
+# High-confidence VCF and BED Download

-The VCFs with the high-confidence calls can be obtained as follows:
+The latest VCF and BED files with the high-confidence calls and regions can be obtained as follows:

 * From the Illumina FTP site: [ftp://ussd-ftp.illumina.com/2016-1.0/](ftp://ussd-ftp.illumina.com/2016-1.0/)